saber-games/expeditions-guides/docs/map_modding/creating_a_map/objectives/objectives_in_expeditions/rewards.md

 -   **ObjectveRewardAddItemsToZone** – *(Not used in Expeditions; To be deleted)* Should not be used in *Expeditions*, will be removed.
 In *SnowRunner*, as a reward, adds some Cargo to the particular zone. (`TBD`)

--   **ObjectiveRewardOpenZonePropertes** – As a reward, opens the particular zone to the player, allowing you to specify the properties of this new zone.
+-   **ObjectiveRewardOpenZonePropertes** <a id="open_zone"></a> – As a reward, opens the particular zone to the player, allowing you to specify the properties of this new zone.
 The zone locator for this zone needs to be created for this zone beforehand.
     This reward has the following settings:

     -   **ZoneSettings** – The list of zone records that will be opened as a reward.
 Every record in this list corresponds to the particular zone and contains settings of the **ZonePropertiesSettingsObjectiveReward** type.
 If multiple records are added to this list, multiple zones will be opened as a reward.
 For every zone record, you need to specify: